Blog, Hairloss

 Protein

-Every part of our body is made of proteins including hair strands.
+Every part of our body is made of proteins, including hair strands.
 Proteins are rich in amino acids that are necessary for hair growth.
 Having enough protein in your plates is important for proper health regulation.
 A diet with extremely low proteins can cause a slow hair growth rate and sometimes even fall out.

 While adding protein to your diet is good, an excess amount of it might negatively impact biotin regulation, a deficiency in turn can cause hair loss.
 Taking adequate protein according to your BMI is crucial.
 If you notice brittle hair and shedding recently, consult a nutritionist or doctor for protein intake.